CrewTalk

 💡 Don't Forget to Toggle Off

-Toggle mode means you're transmitting until you press again.
+If using toggle mode, you're transmitting until you press again.
 It's easy to accidentally leave the channel open.
 If you hear the chirp, make sure you toggle off when you're done talking.
 Your crew will thank you!

 Auto-Recovery